LBBL96/twitter-sentiment-analysis/DEPLOYMENT.md

 ## Overview

-The X Sentiment Analysis Pipeline is designed as a cloud-native, containerized application suitable for deployment on major cloud platforms (AWS, GCP, Azure) or on-premises infrastructure.
+The Reddit Sentiment Analysis Pipeline is designed as a cloud-native, containerized application suitable for deployment on major cloud platforms (AWS, GCP, Azure) or on-premises infrastructure.

 ### Production Readiness Checklist